charlessino/payment-docs/ENGLISH.md

 #### <span id="11-----">1.1 API Usage</span>

-This API is used to access the FuGuo Payments system.
+This API is used to access the Payments system.
 This API is pure Restful style , the input parameters and return parameters are all in JSON format.

 #### <span id="12-----">1.2 API Application</span>